Laaroyussuf/Laaroyussuf/README.md

 ### Hi there 👋
 # I am Laaro Yussuf

-I'm a data scientist  currently learning python libraries that are useful for analysing 📝 and visualizing data 📊.
-My interest in machine learning and Artificial Intelligence (AI) has kept me going and learning more of the tools that will be needed to be a pro.
+I'm a data scientist with a solid foundation in Python and extensive experience in data analysis, visualization, and machine learning.
+Over the past two years, I've developed and led projects that leverage machine learning to solve real-world problems, including recommendation systems, and spam classifiers model.
+My goal is to keep exploring advanced AI methodologies and innovative solutions that push the boundaries of what's possible in the field.

 ## How to reach me📲